Vision Systems

 For example, assume that you manage orders and inventory on paper in handwriting.
 Management through handwriting may cause mistakes or omissions.
 If the book is lost, there might be no way to retrieve the orders and inventory.

-In addition to preventing human errors, image processing is increasingly used to make management more reliable and reduce labor and cost.
+In addition to preventing human errors, image processing is increasingly used to make management more reliable and reduce labor and costs.
 Replacing the recognition, checking and management of characters performed by human hands with an image processing system brings the following advantages:

 Preventing mistakes and omissions in books

-In character inspection, the captured characters are compared with those in the registered dictionary (character font groups) and each is recognized as the character with the closest shape.
-The recognized characters are compared with the judgment string and the pass/fail output of the final inspection is produced.
+In character inspection, the captured characters are compared with those in the registered dictionary (character font groups), and each is recognized as the character with the closest shape.
+The recognized characters are compared with the judgment string, and the pass/fail output of the final inspection is produced.
 It is also possible to store the output judgment result on a server or other storage device.
 This type of reliable procedure prevents mistakes and omissions that may occur with management through handwriting.

 Reliable information management

-Character inspection using image processing technology allows operators to upload the recognized character information to a server or other device, so there are no worries about mistakes such as writing the wrong characters.
+Character inspection using image processing technology allows operators to upload the recognized character information to a server or other device, so there are no worries about mistakes, such as writing the wrong characters.
 Product numbers or other items that consist of many characters are often written incorrectly.
 Handling them as digital information can prevent problems.

 Thorough management of product numbers and other information also allows tracking of parts or products and collecting them quickly in case of the outflow of defective products or a product recall.
 It is also possible to track problems upstream to identify a problematic process to improve operations.
 Reliable information management is also effective for ensuring traceability.